 Sigma Kappa's Zeta Omicron chapter at The University of Arizona was founded in 1978.
 Our home relocated in 2004, and in 2014 underwent an expansion.
-In Summer 2019, we are expecting a beautiful refurbishing all throughout our two-story house!
-Currently, 41 of our sisters are able to live in, giving them the chance to experience this one of a kind opportunity.
+In Summer 2019, we got a beautiful refurbishing all throughout our two-story house!
+Currently, 41 of our sisters are able to live in in a (Covid-19 safe environment), giving them the chance to experience this one of a kind opportunity.
 We are honored to live in our astonishing home here at the University of Arizona, in which we continue to be a prominent Panhellenic chapter on campus, creating everlasting memories, and recruiting astounding women into our sisterhood.

 We have over 300 women proudly wearing Sigma Kappa letters around campus, representing our organization everywhere they go.
 Many of our sisters are involved in extracurricular activities, internships, clubs, jobs and intramural sports associated with the University.
 The best part about having a wide range of majors, and so many members, is that there is always someone to study with!
 We take deep pride in our education, with our all-chapter GPA at a 3.35, our chapter is ranked number 4 on the list for the highest GPA in the Panhellenic community!
 Sigma Kappa hosts many study events each semester to promote good grades and study habits for school.
 It is so easy to get help and focus on the reason we came to college!
 It is so empowering to work alongside women who are consistently working towards their goals and push each other to be the best versions of themselves.